Kulon Progo Regency: Administrative districts

-Kulon Progo Regency is divided into twelve districts (kapanewon), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+Kulon Progo Regency is divided into twelve districts (kapanewon), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2023.
 The table also includes the locations of the district administrative centres, the number of administrative villages (classed as kalurahan) in each district, and its post code.